sagemath/trac_to_gh/Issue 598.md

 # Issue 598: implement substitute for monoids

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/598

 Original creator: was